ecology-rocks/pouchdb-angularjs-app/README.md

-# Sync NoSQL Data With PouchDB, AngularJS, and Couchbase
+# Sync NoSQL Data With PouchDB, AngularJS.

-This is a sample project to demonstrate how you can use Couchbase as your database using only AngularJS and JavaScript in your web application.
+This is a sample project to demonstrate how you can use AngularJS and PouchDB in a way that plays nice with electron.
+This version of code can go into a "public" folder, and then you can include it with electron to get it running properly.

+This original code was from a blog post tutorial on CouchBase.

 ## Instructions